 1/ Oubaai is close to the holiday resort of Herold’s Bay, where Ernie Els and his family have had homes for many years.
 It was where he entertained members of the International team during the 2003 Presidents Cup match at Fancourt.

-2/ Walkers are welcome at Oubaai, and there are pull carts and clubs to hire.
+2/ Walkers are welcome at Oubaai, with pull carts and clubs to hire.

 3/ There are 176 homes and 120 apartments on the estate, all occupied.
-There are outdoor gyms at various areas in the estate.
-Activities include a heritage hiking trail, fishing, cycling, bird watching hides, and a whale viewing deck.
+There are outdoor gyms at various areas.
+Activities include a heritage hiking trail, fishing, cycling, bird watching hides, and whale viewing deck.

 4/ Oubaai hosted 2013 SA Strokeplay championship, won by Haydn Porteous with a 13-under total of 275, and 2010 Vodacom Origins Final won by Justin Harding.